allorens/BCS/README.md

 ## The dataset ##

-The RBC dataset presents data extracted from 21 recordings of select movements of Brahms’ Cello Sonatas.
+The RBC corpus presents data extracted from 21 recordings of select movements of Brahms’ Cello Sonatas.
 For easier navigation in the corpus, the movements have been labelled according to their opus number followed by a lowercase roman numeral indicating their position within each composition.

 ### Structure and size of the dataset ###